ocaml/dune/doc/dune-files.rst

 ``(extension <string>)`` specifies the file extension used for this dialect, for interfaces and implementations.
-The extension string must not contain any dots, and be unique in a given project.
+The extension string must not contain any dots, and be unique in a given project (so that a given extension can be mapped back to a corresponding dialect).

 ``<optional fields>`` are: